jaclu/man_asdf/README.md

 # man_asdf
-Display man page for installed versions of an asdf plugin.
+Display man page for installed versions of asdf plugins.
+(Asuming it provides a man page)

 ## Requirements

 - asdf (https://github.com/asdf-vm/asdf)

+- At least one plugin and version of that installed - otherwise there is nothing to show man pages for...

 ## Installation

+Either softlink man_asdf to a PATH location, or if you want more control over what is in your path do as follows

-#### 1. Preparation
+##### 1. Preparation

 Once you have entered the repo dir, designate destination by doing